 Milestone 4: Completion of didactic coursework

-You are encouraged to meet with the program education specialist early to discuss your plan of study and complete your degree program tool, located on the Postdoctoral Master's Degree Program Blackboard site, to ensure your coursework is completed within your schedule.
+You are encouraged to meet with the program education coordinator early to discuss your plan of study and complete your CTSC degree planning tool to ensure your coursework is completed within your schedule.
 The degree planning tool is located on Mayo Clinic Graduate School of Biomedical Sciences' internal Master's Forms page (must be logged into the Mayo Clinic network)

-Passing the Written Comprehensive Examination demonstrates your ability to integrate and synthesize the core competencies of the Postdoctoral Master's Degree Program.
+Passing the Written Qualifying Examination demonstrates your ability to integrate and synthesize the core competencies of the Postdoctoral Master's Degree Program.

-Eligibility to sit for the Written Comprehensive Exam includes:
+Eligibility to sit for the Written Qualifying Exam includes:

-- Submission of the research proposal packet and approval by the Postdoctoral Programs Executive Committee
+- Submission of the research proposal packet and approval by the CCaTS Postdoctoral Programs Executive Committee

 - Successful completion of the required courses with a minimum 3.0 GPA

-Note: To defend your thesis, there is a waiting period of approximately eight weeks after taking the Written Comprehensive Exam.
+Note: To defend your thesis, there is a waiting period of approximately eight weeks after taking the Written Qualifying Exam.